 CEU’s Democracy Institute will provide a new, academically ambitious and socially responsible platform for research and public engagement.
-The Institute’s five research areas address some of the biggest challenges to democracy in our world today, key themes to support and enable democracy to thrive.
+The Institute’s six research areas address some of the biggest challenges to democracy in our world today, key themes to support and enable democracy to thrive.
 Each is addressed from the perspectives of several disciplines.

 Each research workgroup is led by a senior researcher, with permanent researchers residing in Budapest cooperating with affiliated researchers from CEU in Vienna.
 Each working group also welcomes visiting scholars, research fellows, doctoral students and post-docs working on individual projects housed by the Institute.